Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Introduction

 There are two canonical algorithmic principles on how to schedule jobs with heterogeneous holding costs, which have been extensively studied with applications from manufacturing systems \citep{pinedo2012scheduling} to service systems such as call centers \citep{gans2003telephone} and hospitals \citep{armony2015patient}.
 First, the (generalized) $c\mu$-rule greedily serves jobs with the maximum (service-rate-weighted) \emph{instantaneous holding cost}.
 This algorithm is optimal for linear holding costs \citep{CoxSmith61} as well as heavy-traffic optimal for convex holding costs \citep{van1995dynamic,mandelbaum2004scheduling}.
 Second, the $c\mu/\theta$-rule prioritizes jobs with highest (service-rate-weighted) \emph{expected remaining holding cost}.
 This algorithm is asymptotically optimal when jobs have linear holding costs and abandon the system at an exponential rate \citep{atar2010cmu,atar2011asymptotic}.
 The optimality guarantees for both algorithmic principles rely on the assumption that the holding cost of a job follows a deterministic and known function of the wait time until the job gets served or (independently) abandoned.

 This known-holding-cost setting is not applicable to content moderation.
-In content moderation, the holding cost of a job (content waiting for human review) is the product between the probability that it violates the platform's policies and the number of views it accumulates \citep{halevy2022preserving}.
-The platform uses AI models to predict the former quantity and this prediction stays mostly intact throughout the lifetime of a post \citep{avadhanula2022}.
-However, the latter quantity depends on a content's uncertain view trajectory, whose uncertainty gradually resolves over time \citep{cha2009analyzing}.
-Such uncertainty manifests in social media platforms due to the large sources of inherent randomness contributing to a content's view trajectory.
+In content moderation, the holding cost of a job (content waiting for human review) is proportional to the number of views it accumulates \citep{halevy2022preserving}.
+The number of views a content piece may obtain over time is inherently uncertain; that said, the uncertainty gradually resolves over time \citep{cha2009analyzing}.
+Such evolving uncertainty manifests in social media platforms due to the large sources of inherent randomness contributing to a content's view trajectory.
 For example, a content's view trajectory depends on whether it is liked or reshared by friends \citep{rizoiu2017expecting,haimovich2021popularity}, whether it is recommended by the platform \citep{haimovich2021popularity}, or even whether it turns out to provoke positive emotion \citep{berger2012makes}.
 Despite the available tools for content popularity prediction (see \cite{zhao2015seismic,rizoiu2017expecting, haimovich2021popularity} and the references therein), perfectly predicting a content's view trajectory is unrealistic \citep{salganik2006experimental,cheng2014can}, which separates content moderation from the typical known-holding-cost setting.
-We note that uncertainty in holding costs is not unique to content moderation but also arises in other applications.
-For example, in healthcare, patients’ health conditions can deteriorate or improve over time but the conditions' evolution is uncertain a priori \citep{hu2022optimal}.
+We note that uncertain and evolving holding costs are not unique to content moderation but also arise in other applications.
+For example, in healthcare, patients’ health conditions can deteriorate or improve over time \citep{hu2022optimal,akan2012broader}; in call centers, low-priority customers may randomly upgrade their priority and then have higher holding cost rates \citep{down2010n}.
+As a result, although this paper is primarily motivated by content moderation, our insights extend beyond this application.